 stop overeating diet and lose weight lose weight successfully break the binge cycle emotional eating help how to stop binge eating weight loss mindset stop eating uncontrollably dieting without failure

-3. Include The Necessities: Obviously, food matters—but staying slim isn’t just about what you eat.
-Other factors count too, and the basics still work.
-We don’t ditch them, we use them.
-Some of the new ideas?
-Atrocious.
-They’ve got to go.
-Portions count.
-Exercise helps.
-The scales matter.
-“All food in moderation”?
-Forget it.
-This is your safety net, so one bad bite doesn’t spiral into five bad days.
+3. Include The Necessities: Obviously, food matters in weight loss, *but* you can speed things along.
+It isn’t just about what you eat.
+Some of the basics put the new ideas to shame.
+Using smaller plates, exercising, stepping on the scales: plain common sense.
+All foods in moderation, making every meal a masterpiece, demonising slimness: criminal.
+This is your safety net, so you’re not unknowingly shooting yourself in the foot, and one bad bite doesn’t spiral into five bad days.
 It’s tools, choices, old truths.
-The kind of eating women before us knew, women who’d made peace with food and looked like they had.
-We borrow from them and add what we know.
-That’s how you create a new normal.
+The kind of eating women before us knew.
+Women who’d made peace with food and looked like they had.

 Testimonials…